aLiehrmann/FpopPSD/README.md

 ## Introduction

 FpopPSD is an extension of FPOP, an exact data segmentation algorithm based on functional pruning.
-This extension implements a penalty that depends on the size of the segments.
+This extension implements a non linear penalty which depends on the length of the segments.
 The algorithmic objective is to solve the following optimization problem:

 <p align="center">
 <img src="doc/tex/opt_problem.svg" width=500 height=100 align="center"/>.